tare/LuxGLM/LuxRep/TUTORIAL.md

 ## TUTORIAL

-The following tutorial consists of instructions for using LuxRep to perform methylation analysis on a dataset consisting of 38 DNA libraries (from 22 biological samples).
+The following tutorial consists of instructions for using LuxRep to perform methylation analysis on a dataset consisting of 38 DNA libraries from 22 biological samples.
 The coverage files consist of count data from loci in chr22.

 #### Supplied files (in data folder)